vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ## Baking scale app template

 Finally, let's take a look at a baking scale app.
 This app lets the user weigh the ingredients for different dessert recipes.
-The great thing about this app is that it's easy to modify, so you can use it as a template.
+But the great thing about this app is that it's easy to modify, so you can use it as a template, to quickly spin up a production-ready application.
 [Download it here!](/assets/2026-01-30/scale_baking.pbmx)

 Now, let's go over how the app works.
 First, **the user chooses a recipe.** By default, the recipes are for Austrian desserts.
 But you can imagine how the "recipes" could be for all sorts of things.
 For example, you might have a recipe that calls for 2 kg of screws and 0.5 kg of O-rings.